Top 5 Portland, Oregon Zip Code Maps

-Finding ways to streamline delivery at that time arose from the transformation and increased use of both air and ground shipping.
+Finding ways to streamline delivery at that time arose from the transformation and increased air and ground shipping use.
 Twenty years later, the USPS would add an additional four digits to zip codes for even more detailed accuracy to streamline mail delivery.
-Use of these numbers was optional then, and still is.
+The use of these numbers was optional then, and still is.

 The process of assigning zip codes was methodical, starting with the east coast and working westward.
 Each number in a zip code represents a designated area, from largest to smallest.

 For example, the first number in a zip code represents a group of states.
-The few states in the uppermost part of New England begin with ‘0’, moving southward into Florida, whose zip codes begin with ‘3’.
-Numbering continues as we move north, then south, repeating all the way across to the west coast, where zip codes all begin with ‘9’.
+The few states in the uppermost part of New England begin with “0,” moving southward into Florida, whose zip codes begin with “3.”
+Numbering continues as we move north, then south, repeating all the way

-The second number in all of Oregon’s zip codes is ‘7’.
-Notice on the above image how both Washington and California have multiple variations after the first number, indicating more populous areas.
+The second number in all of Oregon’s zip codes is “7.”
+Notice in the above image how Washington and California have multiple variations after the first number, indicating more populous areas.